Kwa Geok Choo: Death

-Kwa died in her sleep at home, following a long illness on 2 October 2010 around 05:40 AM hours SST.
+Kwa died in her sleep at home, following a long illness on 2 October 2010 at around 05:40 Singapore Standard Time.
 She was given a state funeral and cremated at Mandai Crematorium on 7 October 2010.

 Legacy

 In 2011, the Singapore Management University named its new law library, a new scholars programme and a top law graduate award after Kwa.
 In the same year, the National University of Singapore established a professorship in property law, a distinguished visitors programme, bursaries and scholarships in her honour.
 Nanyang Girls' High School also unveiled a bust of Kwa at its Yu Zhi Library, which is named after her.
 Her alma mater, the Methodist Girls' School, named their auditorium in her honour after it was refurbished in 2011.

 Singapore's Peranakan Museum currently displays Kwa's barrister wig on its third floor.

 Cultural depictions

 In 2011, former Far Eastern Economic Review comic artist Morgan Chua released In Memory of Kwa Geok Choo (1920-2010), a book of sketches and political cartoons in tribute to her.

 In October 2014, the Madame Tussauds Singapore museum unveiled wax figures of Kwa and Lee Kuan Yew seated and smiling together against a backdrop of red flowers formed in the shape of two hearts.
 The statues were created based on a photograph that was taken by Kwa's niece, Kwa Kim Li, of the pair on Valentine's Day in 2008 at Sentosa.

 In the same month, Cultural Medallion recipient Tan Swie Hian completed a painting of Kwa and Lee Kuan Yew entitled A Couple.
 The painting, which took Tan five years to complete, was partially damaged by a fire in 2013.
 It depicts Kwa and Lee in their youth, is based on a 1946 black-and-white photograph of the couple in the University of Cambridge, and incorporates in its background Tan's poem written in memory of Kwa.
 Tan said, "I have always felt [Madam Kwa] was a great woman who, despite her intelligence and capability, was also a humble and dedicated wife."
 A Couple was donated to the National Library of Singapore in 2017 and is displayed at the National Library Building in Victoria Street.

 In 2022, Toy Factory Productions produced a play, Madam Kwa Geok Choo, a monologue where Tan Rui Shan portrayed Kwa.